-Welcome to this intimate space, stepping aside from the social media networks, into a room where I hope we can keep each other good company with a coffee, wine and a snack while we learn, inspire and get to know each other better.
+Welcome to this intimate space, stepping aside from the social media networks, into a room where I hope we can keep each other good company with a tea or wine and a snack while we learn, inspire and get to know each other better.

 If we haven’t met before, allow me to introduce myself.
 My name is Diana.
-Well, my full name is a lot longer than that, a bit unusual at the time I was born, but I have chosen to use the shorter version for the website.
+Well, my full name is a lot longer than that, Diana Maria Donisa Gavrilovici.
+A bit unusual at the time I was born, but I have chosen to use the shorter version for the website.

 Since a few years, we have moved to a tiny village an hour from Vienna, Austria, where I have rediscovered the peace and silence that, deep inside, I was missing dearly, but I couldn’t connect to that feeling due to the ongoing noise of the cities I had lived in until then.

-I have been asked if I pursued a career in arts.
-Although at some point I did very much want to, I instead studied tourism and business management and I now work as a product manager in the IT & Hospitality industry - and I love my job! - for a wonderful company about which you can find out more about in my LinkedIn account.
+Although at some point I did very much want to pursue a career in art, I instead studied tourism and business management and I continue to work as a product manager in the IT & Hospitality industry - and I love my job! - for a wonderful company about which you can find out more about in my LinkedIn account.

-However, I was lucky to have met wonderful, inspiring and talented people in life, and I have followed the creations of wonderful artists on their social media accounts, their blogs and on websites dedicated to the art forms I am most attracted to.
+Throughout all this time I was blessed to have met wonderful, inspiring and talented people in life, and I have followed the creations of artists on their social media accounts, their blogs and on websites dedicated to the art forms I am most attracted to.
 They have taught me so much, many unknowingly, through their generosity of sharing their knowledge, skills, talent and I will write about each one of them and the joy they have brought to my life in my future blog posts.